 Putting into practice what you have learned

-A training contract is the final hurdle to qualifying as a solicitor in England and Wales.
-It should be noted, however, that from 1 September 2021, when the Solicitors Qualifying Exam (SQE) is set to be introduced, this will be officially replaced by ‘qualifying work experience’ (QWE).
+Under the traditional Legal Practice Course (LPC) route to practice, a training contract is the final hurdle to qualifying as a solicitor in England and Wales.
+However, as of 1 September 2021, under the Solicitors Qualifying Exam (SQE) route to practice, this was officially replaced by ‘qualifying work experience’ (QWE).
 More information on this change can be found further on in this article.

 Different sized intakes also offer a very different training experience.
 This is seen most notably in the level of supervision, the quality of work given, and the structure of the training programme itself.
 To directly compare the different trainee intake sizes at law firms, see Legal Cheek’s Firms Most List.

 Typically, trainees undertake four six-month ‘seats’ (two years in total), rotating across different practice areas at the firm.
 However, not all law firms structure this in the same way.
 Some firms offer more than four seat options, while some adopt non-rotational approaches to seat allocation.
 Equally, others require trainees to undertake seats within certain practice areas, whilst other firms have greater flexibility here.

 During a training contract, trainees work across various areas of law and are required to undertake seats in both contentious and non-contentious areas.
 This is a compulsory requirement to ensure the training contract meets the standards set by Solicitors Regulation Authority (SRA).
 You can find out more on this here.

 When the training contract/qualifying work experience period comes to an end, the firm will make the decision as to whether to retain a trainee as a newly qualified solicitor (NQ).
 For a comparison of retention rates, see our Firms Most List and select the ‘most retained trainees’ criteria.

 The Professional Skills Course